What is an LMFT?

 Expertise in Relationships and Family Dynamics

-MFTs are uniquely trained to focus on relationships and family dynamics.
-If your primary concern revolves around family issues, communication problems, or relational conflicts, an MFT is specifically equipped to address these challenges.
+LMFTs are uniquely trained to focus on relationships and family dynamics.
+If your primary concern revolves around family issues, communication problems, or relational conflicts, an LMFT is specifically equipped to address these challenges.

 Conflict Resolution and Communication Skills

-MFTs provide personalized treatment plans that are uniquely tailored to the specific needs of your family.
-They understand that every family is different and will work to address your family's unique challenges.
+LMFTs provide personalized treatment plans that are uniquely tailored to the specific needs of you and your family.
+LMFTs work to address your family's unique challenges, as well as address individual needs.

 Fostering Supportive Environments